Hartford Art Galleries, Museums, Supplies & More

 Materials & Supplies Near You

 Jerry’s Artarama has been proudly serving artists with only the finest art materials and supplies since 1968.
-Custom frames, photo restoration, big format printing, and picture enlargement are all services offered by Middletown Framing.
-They now have their own art gallery and over 2000 frame samples to choose from.

 We doubt we need to tell you what the chain store Michaels is all about.